 Other studies have looked at giving the combined treatment before surgery.
 This is called neo adjuvant treatment.
-Trial results have shown that this treatment may help to shrink cancers so that they can be removed or are easier to remove.
+Trial results have shown that this treatment may help to shrink cancers so that they are easier to remove.
 This is called down staging.
-Doctors are still looking at the best way of giving chemotherapy and radiotherapy together before surgery.
+Doctors are still looking at the best way of giving treatment before surgery.

 The chemotherapy drugs used, for example capecitabine or 5FU, are radiosensitisers.
 You have them to make the cancer more sensitive to the radiotherapy.

-More research is planned to try to find the best combination of chemotherapy drugs and radiotherapy.
-You can find more details about open trials on our clinical trials database.
+Doctors continue to try to find the best combination of chemotherapy drugs and radiotherapy.
+You can find more details about trials on our clinical trials database.
 Choose 'pancreas' from the dropdown menu.